-Non-executive director are paid fees of \$60,000 per annum.
+Non-executive directors are paid fees of \$60,000 per annum.
 There are no contractual termination benefits and contracts are conditional upon re-election by shareholders.
 An appointment shall cease automatically if the Director gives notice to the Board or if the Director is not re-elected as a Director by the shareholders of the Company.
 There are no termination entitlements or notice periods.

 Where a Director performs duties or provides services other than acting as a Director he or she may be paid fees or other amounts as the Directors determine.
 A Director may also be reimbursed for out of pocket expenses incurred as a result of their directorship or any special duties.
-Mr. Burke was paid \$55,000 (2022: \$35,000) for additional duties in the year.

-Options and Performance Rights Granted to Key Management Personnel
+Shares, Options and Performance Rights Issued to Key Management Personnel